-- MAITRI Adult Literacy programme has beem run at MAITRI's premises since 1997 and has been extended to Dhandhwa Village school for local women since 2002.
+- MAITRI Adult Literacy program has beem run at MAITRI’s premises since 1997 and was extended to Dhandhwa Village school for local women in 2002.

-- MAITRI Vocational Training programme has been running at Dhandhwa Village school for local women since February, 2002.
+- MAITRI Vocational Training program ran at Dhandhwa Village school for local women from February, 2002.

-- In May, 2006 the programme was extended to all four schools of Ramnagar, Fulchatar, Paner, and Dhandhwa.
+- In May, 2006 the program was extended to all four schools of Ramnagar, Fulchatar, Paner, and Dhandhwa.

 - MAITRI has 4 village schools to date operating from the villages of Dhandwa, Paner, Fulcharter, and Ramnagar.